-Due to the asset coverage test applicable to us as a business development company and under the indentures governing the Convertible Senior Notes and covenants under the Credit Facility, we may be limited in our ability to make required interest payments to holders of our debt.
+Due to the asset coverage test applicable to us as a business development company and under the indenture governing the 4.75% Convertible Senior Notes due 2023 and covenants under the Credit Facility, we may be limited in our ability to make required interest payments to holders of our debt.
 Further, because we invest a substantial amount of assets in equity securities that do not pay current dividends, there is a risk that we may not have sufficient funds available to make required interest payments to holders of our debt in the future.
 Any such inability to make required interest payments may cause a default under the terms of our debt agreements.
 Such a default could materially increase our cost of raising capital, as well as cause us to incur penalties under the terms of our debt agreements.